 I use 10-hole Hohner Special 20s and Marine Band DeLuxes/

 Steve’s banjos: I use 5-string banjos for song accompaniment mostly employing drop-thumbing in open G, open C, open Gm and the modal 'sawmill' tunings.
 My main banjos are modern US-made Deering Vegas - a 'Little Wonder' with a mylar head and a 'Senator' with a fibreskyn head.
 Alan Hardwick at Eagle Music maintains these instruments.
+I also own a 2005 Stacey custom and (thanks to the generosity of Mike Pinder) a 1920s Clifford Essex model X.

 Annie's jew's harps: are supplied by